-As of October 1, 2023, you'll need to file for every quarter, even if you did not have payroll.
+You'll need to file for every quarter, even if you did not have payroll.

 There's a new option in employer wage reporting for reporting no-payroll quarters.
 Starting with the third quarter of 2023, you are required file a report every quarter even if you did not have payroll.
 This option is available for previous quarters as well.